 8. Historic Roofing: Slate Roofs – National Slate Association – (published in 1926, 83 pages).
 The original text of the 1926 slate book that remained the standard authority for decades.

 9. Historic Roofing: The Story of Slate – Charles H. Davis – Davis Slate & Manufacturing Company – (Published in 1923, 7 Pages)

-10: Inpection of Slate Roofs: Mastering Roof Inspections: Slate Roofs, Part 1 at the International Association of Certified Home Inspectors' website is a good place to start.
+10: Inspection of Slate Roofs: Mastering Roof Inspections: Slate Roofs, Part 1 at the International Association of Certified Home Inspectors website is a good place to start.
 There are twelve more parts in this slate roof inspection guide, and they can be accessed from this page.

-15. Manufacturers: For a list of roofing slate manufacturers, see here.
+15. Manufacturers: See this list of roofing slate manufacturers.